HandyAndyShortStack/arguments_array/README.md

 })('foo', 'bar');
 ```

-For in loops are not used much in javascript, but this seems like a safe place to do so.  a call to ``arguments.hasOwnProperty`` does not seem necessary, as ``arguments.prototype === undefined // => true``.
+For in loops are not used much in javascript, but this seems like a safe place to do so.  a call to ``arguments.hasOwnProperty`` does not seem necessary, as ``arguments.constructor.prototype`` is an empty object.
 This is still a lot to type though.

 ## Googling